openAgile/CommitStream.Web/doc/install.md

 * Install Node.js LTS version if don't already have it from https://nodejs.org/en/download/
 * Open Git Bash and create a directory with: `mkdir /c/projects` then `cd /c/projects`
 * Now, use Git to clone this repo: https://github.com/openAgile/CommitStream.Web -- `git clone https://github.com/openAgile/CommitStream.Web.git`
-  * There are two special snowflake packages that need to be installed globally
+  * There are three special snowflake packages that need to be installed globally
     * bower - `npm install -g bower`
     * babel - `npm install -g babel`
+    * grunt-cli - `npm install -g grunt-cli`
+      * **NOTE: Installing grunt-cli does not install the Grunt task runner, but running `npm install` in the next step will do this for us.**
 * Install NPM dependencies
   * Navigate to `CommitStream.Web/src/app` on the command line.
   * Run: `npm install`
 * Bower components need to be installed for client side code to get served correctly.
   * Navigate to `CommitStream.Web/src/app/client` on the command line.
   * Run: `bower install`
-  * You should have seen all of the bower components defined in `CommitStream.Web/src/app/client/bower.json` get installed.
+  * You should have seen all of the bower components defined in `CommitStream.Web/src/app/client/bower.json` get installed.  .
-* Grunt and Babel: These two are being used in order to transpile our ES2015 files to the appropriate locations within the project.
-In order for this to work appropriately though, you must first execute from your command line
-  * `npm install -g grunt-cli`
-  * Note that installing grunt-cli does not install the Grunt task runner!
-The job of the Grunt CLI is simple: run the version of Grunt which has been installed next to a Gruntfile.
-This allows multiple versions of Grunt to be installed on the same machine simultaneously.
 * Install EventStore OSS version
   * **NOTE: This instruction is for LOCAL dev only.
 For production server installs, see the private repository which details the HA commercial download instructions**
   * Download and install the last 4.x series of EventStore from https://eventstore.org/downloads/, since 4.x is the only version of EventStore CommitStream is known to work with.